AdaMo22805/recipe-and-rating-analysis/README.md

 by Ada Mo

 ## Introduction
 Cooking is a part of many people's daily lives but some dishes are easier to make while others are more difficult.
 Often times, the difficulty of a dish is associated with the time and effort put into the making of the dish, meaning a dish is more difficult to make when more time, ingredients, and skills are required.
 I am curious **how the level of difficulty can affect one's rating of the dish**.
-To investigate in the relationship, I will be analyzing from 2 datasets containing recipes and ratings since 2008 by food.com. ==include source==
+To investigate in the relationship, I will be analyzing from 2 datasets containing recipes and ratings since 2008 by [food.com](https://www.food.com).

 The first dataset, `recipe`, contains 83782 rows of unique recipes and 12 columns listed below: